• Skip to main content

 Apple Pie Bread is going down in history for a handful of reasons:

-3. Due to the incident stated in point #1 I was propelled to purchase an apple corer/peeler which I absolutely love to pieces.
-SAVE THE THUMBS!
+• Because I make this delicious quick bread so often, I was prompted to purchase an apple corer/peeler years ag which I absolutely love to pieces.

 Recipe Ingredients